openlyst/CVR-PlayerController/README.md

 ## TODO

 - Per-limb permissions are not reliably tested, and have anchoring/orientation issues at the root
-- Added icons to the menu entries
+- Add icons to the menu entries